Modular many-valued semantics for combined logics: Conclusion

 At this point we should remark that the fact that we only consider logics defined by a single PNmatrix, instead of a collection of PNmatrices, is a simplifying assumption with almost no loss of generality, as we have shown that partiality allows for summing collections of PNmatrices whenever one has at least one connective with more than one place.

 The three applications developed taking into account our semantic characterizations are also worth mentioning as valuable contributions.

 First, the construction of a semantics for strengthening a given many-valued logic with additional axioms is interesting in its implications, but just a reinterpretation of a result in~\cite{addax}, where less general but finite semantics for certain well-behaved particular cases are also obtained.
-Nevertheless, obtaining a denumerable PNmatrix for intuitionistic propositional logic is a worth example of the compressing power of partiality and non-determinism, and deserves to be further explored, namely in connection with ideas for aproximating logics (see, for instance,~\cite{baazach,dagostino,ghilardi,masacci,finger}).
+Nevertheless, obtaining a denumerable PNmatrix for intuitionistic propositional logic is a worth example of the compressing power of partiality and non-determinism, and deserves to be further explored, particularly in connection with ideas for aproximating logics (see, for instance,~\cite{baazach,dagostino,ghilardi,masacci,finger}).

 Secondly, studying conditions under which the problem of obtaining a calculus for a logic may be split into the problem of obtaining axiomatizations for suitable syntactically defined fragments of the logic is quite crucial for a modular understanding of combining logics.
 A related approach was considered in~\cite{Coniglio07}, but aiming at a disjoint split with additional axioms.
-On the contrary, the results we obtain here are inline with ideas explored in~\cite{softcomp} concerning axiomatizations of classical logic, and fit well with our running track of research on extracting calculi for PNmatrices in an automated way, namely using monadicity requirements~\cite{SYNTH,wollic19}.
+On the contrary, the results we obtain here are inline with ideas explored in~\cite{softcomp} concerning axiomatizations of classical logic, and fit well with our running track of research on extracting calculi for PNmatrices in an automated way, by taking advantage of monadicity requirements~\cite{SYNTH,wollic19}.

 Third, and last, having a clear semantics for combined logics is a crucial tool for studying their decidability.
 The very general criteria we obtained already cover previous results regarding disjoint combinations, as we have shown.
 We believe they are also powerful enough to encompass other results in the literature, like the decidability of fusions of modal logics~\cite{Wolter98,gkwz03}, and even adaptations of Nelson-Oppen-like techniques for deciding certain equational and first-order theories~\cite{pig74,nelson79,baader,tinelli,rasga:sernadas}.
 A thourough analysis of the complexity of the obtained decision algorithms was intentionally not addressed in this paper, but certainly deserves future attention.